kaaproject/kaa-rfcs/0008/README.md

 It that case, the client-device link is local, and therefore should not be protected.

 It is recommended that server-client link is protected with bi-directional TLS to provide authenticity, confidentiality, and integrity.
-An out-of-band registration process can be used, e.g. a user must register on a website and provide their public key.
+An out-of-band registration process can be used, e.g., a user must register on a website and provide their public key.

 In case when issuing certificates for every client is not viable, the next recommended solution is using unidirectional TLS to provide server authenticity, confidentiality, and integrity, and MQTT username/password for user authentication.